 “How could he do this to me?
 I thought we were actually in love?”.
 These are the unending thoughts that cloud her head as she hurriedly digs into her fourth beef burger in less than an hour.
 “When it’s all said and done, food is bae, food will never leave you”, she mumbles as she sips on her giant bottle of soda.
 This might be the case of some individuals who have been diagnosed with binge eating disorder.
-While some can easily pinpoint the triggers, others might have to dig deeper to detect its root cause.
+While some can easily pinpoint the triggers, others might have to dig deeper to detect the root cause.

 There’s a belief that binge eating is a lifestyle choice, but that’s untrue.
-This is because binge eating isn’t that occasional over feeding at a wedding or random cravings.
+This is because binge eating isn’t that occasional overfeeding at a wedding or random cravings.
 It’s an eating disorder that oftentimes goes hand-in-hand with depression.
 While the main cause of binge eating disorder isn’t always known, it can be treated with the right medications and emotional support.

 What is binge eating disorder?

 Binge eating disorder is a condition where a person eats unusually large amounts of food within a short period of time, in spite of an uncomfortably full belly.
 They feel like they can’t control their eating and as a result, chow down on more food.
 Sometimes, it gets worse if they’re upset or sad because they seek comfort in food but this feeling of satisfaction speedily gets replaced by a feeling of guilt and/or shame.

 If you experience one or more of the following symptoms, you may have binge eating disorder.
 However, the only way to correctly diagnose this is to pay your doctor a visit.

 - A habitual tendency to eat too much within a short period of time.